<?xml version="1.0" encoding="UTF-8"?>

 <image:title>Blog - Designing Beyond the Screen - Design Connected Systems</image:title>

 <image:caption>As AI agents begin operating software directly through APIs and workflows, the interface becomes only one layer of the experience.
 Designers must think beyond individual screens and understand how systems, workflows, and operational logic connect together.
 The most valuable designers will increasingly be those who understand how businesses actually function beneath the UI layer.
-Think cross-platform / cross system Learn how AI completes work (APIs, data systems) Map dependencies and business logic</image:caption>
+Think cross-platform / cross system Learn how AI completes work (APIs, MCP, data systems) Map dependencies and business logic</image:caption>

 </image:image>